 ALS is more commonly found in men than women and is typically found between the ages of 55 and 75.
 Caucasians and non-Hispanics are more likely to develop this disease as well.

 General symptoms for ALS can differ from person to person.
-If your family has a history of ALS, be aware of early signs including:
+If your family has a history of ALS, be aware of common ALS symptoms including:

 These early signs are also symptoms of ALS and may gradually get worse over time.
 Learn more about ways to reduce and manage pain in ALS.

 ALS is a disease that progresses over time.
-Advanced symptoms for ALS may include:
+Advanced signs and ALS symptoms may include: